Fair Pay Problem

 Solution

-1. ~68%1 of paper books people read are borrowed, used or remainders.
+2. ~68%1 of the paper books people read are borrowed, used or remainders.

-This means authors are paid nothing or nearly nothing2 for most of the usage of their works!
+That means authors are paid nothing2 for most of the the usage of their works in paper.

-3. Borrowing a Book Is Great, But It's Also Free Riding
+3. Borrowing a Book from a Friend Is Free Riding

-Because of Internet search and distribution technologies, used books are now ~37%-45% of paper books sold and their sales are growing faster than new book sales.
+Search and distribution technologies turbocharged used books sales.
+Those sales now make up ~37%-45% of paper books sold and are growing faster than new book sales.

 "More than half of consumers within the US & UK buy more second-hand than new books."
 Used Book Sales Statistics, Dean Talbot, December 20, 2022, WORDSRATED

-6. When You Love a Book You've Been Provided With Hours of Enjoyment
+7. When You Love a Book You've Been Provided with Hours of Enjoyment

-Consider paying the author a tip commensurate with the value you received.
+Consider giving the author a tip commensurate with the value you received.

 ENDNOTES